tapuaharel/matrix-homeserver-project/README.md

 ## Documentation

-For detailed configuration and setup, refer to the following documents in the order shown:
+For detailed installation and configuration, refer to the following documents in the order shown:

 - **[Ubuntu Server LTS](UBUNTU.md)**
 - **[PostgreSQL](POSTGRESQL.md)**